AntoManuele/Simulation-of-Walking-Biped/README.md

 >> roslaunch biped_sensor gazebo.launch
 ```

-To move the biped you have move in the directory /biped_control/src and launch the command:
+To move the biped you have to move in the directory /biped_control/src and launch the command:

 ```
 >> python zwInit.py <initial_foot> <#_steps> <directory_CSV>